-We all know the profile of a sales development rep (SDR)- young, full of energy, big doe-eyes that are filled with optimism and ignorance.
-In certain companies the SDR profile can be very cookie cutter- recent college graduates that have no idea whether or not they want to do sales as a career or not, they simply took a job, and have not necessarily started a career.
+Knowing how to hire your first sales rep isn’t a clear-cut process.
+We all know the profile of a sales development rep (SDR).
+They’re young, full of energy, big doe-eyes that are filled with optimism and ignorance.
+In certain companies the SDR profile can be very cookie cutter- recent college graduates that have no idea whether or not they want to do sales as a career.

 The common misconception with any SDR role is if you plug in a smart, driven, recent college graduate you will see success.
 It’s actually not that simple.
 To answer how to get the ideal SDR team early on, we need to take a look at the task at hand.